 There are human resources policies including recruitment, selection, orientation, and staff training and development.
-The service has an induction programme in place that provides new staff with relevant information for safe work practice.
-There is an in-service education/training programme that covers relevant aspects of care and support.
+The service has an orientation programme in place that provides new staff with relevant information for safe work practice.
+There is an inservice education/training programme that covers relevant aspects of care and support.

 The staffing policy aligns with contractual requirements and includes skill mixes.
-Residents and family/whānau reported that staffing levels are adequate to meet the needs of the residents.
+Residents and family reported that staffing levels are adequate to meet the needs of the residents.